Project

 a problem of malloc fragmentation, too.

-Updated by Student (Nathan Zook) almost 10 years ago
+Updated by Student (Nathan Zook) over 10 years ago

 I wonder if it might not be better to give the user control?
 Specifically, consider a web application.
 It would make sense to hold off promoting objects created during a call-response cycle until the end of the cycle.
 But there is no way for the GC to know when that might be.
 This is trivial for the application to know.